varkiwi/git3-client/TEST_CASES.md

         a. git checkout -b [name] - Creates a new branch.
 This means, that a new file is created (`./git/refs/heads/<branchname>`) The content of the currently active branch (reference in `.git/HEAD`) is written to this file.
 The .git/HEAD file is updated to reference to the newly created file .git/refs/heads/<branchname>.
 Content in the file remains the same.

         b. git branch [name] - Creates a new branch.
 This means, that a new file is created (`./git/refs/heads/<branchname>`) The content of the currently active branch (reference in `.git/HEAD`) is written to this file.
 The .git/HEAD file is not updated.

+    6. Have a repository, create a file with content, git add and commit.
+Switch branch.
+Add content to file, git add and commit.
+Now try to create a new branch using the originals branch name.

+        a. git checkout -b [original name] - Returns an error: `fatal: A branch names '[original name]' already exists.`

+        b. git branch [original name] - Returns an error: `fatal: A branch named '[original name]' already exists.`

 What about the index file?
 In all cases the index file remains the same.

 # Switch branch

+    1. Have a repository, create a file with content, git add and commit.
+Switch branch.
+Add content to file.
+Switch to old branch.

+        a. git checkout [original name] - Content in the file remains the same.

+    2. Have a repository, create a file with content, git add and commit.
+Switch branch.
+Add content to file and git add.
+Switch to old branch.

+        a. git checkout [original name] - Content in the file remains the same.

+    3. Have a repository, create a file with content, git add and commit.
+Switch branch.
+Add content to file, git add and commit.
+Switch to old branch.

+        a. git checkout [original name] - The content which has been added on the second branch is removed, when the branch is switched to the first branch.
+The index file also changes.
+It seems that the index file is also updated when switching branches.
+Only in this case.
+In all the other cases the index file stays the same.

+    Observation: Whenever I am switching a branch and the hash of the ref files is the same, the content of the file is the same.
+    Once there is a difference, the content of the file is different.
+When the hash in the ref files is different, the files in the repository are updated to reflect the content of that branch.